 Ron came to Washington because the federal government is bankrupting America.
 He thinks it is important for citizen legislators to ally with those who are seriously facing that reality.
 Ron’s manufacturing background has taught him to attack the root cause of a problem, not mere symptoms.
 He believes huge deficits, slow economic activity, high unemployment and woefully inadequate job creation are severe symptoms of the problem – but not the root cause.
 The ever expanding size, scope and cost of government is.

 Ron is Chairman of the Homeland Security and Governmental Affairs Committee, and also serves on the Budget, Foreign Relations, and Commerce, Science and Transportation committees.
 He resides in Oshkosh, Wisconsin with his wife Jane.
-They have three children.
+They have three children and two grandchildren.

 - Subcommittee on Federal Spending Oversight and Emergency Management